GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPassAuthorization.rst

 ``AUTH_TYPE`` of the WSGI application environment.
 The login name of the authorised user can be determined by checking the variable ``REMOTE_USER``.

+For more detail on access control with mod_wsgi see :doc:`../user-guides/access-control-mechanisms`.